-Education Secretary Miguel Cardona visits Seattle’s Maritime Academy
+Education Secretary Miguel Cardona tours career programs in Seattle, Kirkland

+A Lake Washington senior told Cardona the school has something for everyone’s interests and it welcomes diversity and differences.

+“That’s the beauty of public schools — we create pathways, we connect to the needs in the community and we create programs around that,” Cardona said.
+“That’s what engages our students.”

-U.S. Secretary of Education Miguel Cardona and U.S. Rep. Pramila Jayapal worked together to steer a simulated ferry into a virtual downtown Seattle dock Friday morning at Seattle Central College’s Maritime Academy.
+Earlier in the day, Cardona and U.S. Rep. Pramila Jayapal worked together at the Maritime Academy to steer a simulated ferry into a virtual downtown Seattle dock.

 The hands-on lesson in maritime navigation gave them a taste of what students at the community college do to prepare for a maritime career.